Skip Navigation

 Default on DSC:

-If you fail to meet the requirements of DSC, the Court will set your case for a show cause hearing and will mail a hearing notice to the last known address on file.
+If you fail to meet the requirements of DSC, the Court will set your citation for a show cause hearing and will mail a hearing notice to the last known address on file.
 The show cause hearing is your opportunity to speak with a Judge regarding why you failed to meet the requirements of DSC.